WHY we need you in Kenya

 • Create cultural exchange opportunities through your efforts with the locals

 • Gain practical experience in light construction and renovation work

 • Support the local Kenyan community by improving their living standards

 Food & Accommodation

-You will be accommodated in our volunteer house, with 2-4 sharing a room.
-Hot showers, Wi-Fi, safety boxes and bed linin are provided.
+You will be accommodated in our volunteer house, with 2-8 sharing a room.
+Hot showers, safety boxes and bed linin are provided (no wifi).
 All participants are expected to be environmentally aware and use all resources with restraint, especially electricity.
 Sometimes there are power cuts during the day, which is part of village life.
 There is an available water supply.
 You will have meals provided and rooms cleaned on the weekends, but you will also be expected to clean up after yourself and play your part in keeping the accommodation neat and organised.
 The location is very close to the green steds international school and is a few minutes walk to the Lake Nakuru National park Southern gate.
 It is around 15KM from Nakuru town.